Puyang Zhejiang, China Travel Guide

 This area offers various hiking trails.
 You find relatively easy paved paths suitable for casual walks and more challenging ascents to the peaks for experienced trekkers.
 The paths present stunning views and a good workout.

-The trails in Shenli Gorge are generally well-maintained.
+The paths in Shenli Gorge are generally well-maintained.
 They range from easy walks along the gorge floor, suitable for all ages, to more moderate hikes that lead to higher viewpoints, panoramic scenic outlooks of the waterfalls and forests.

 Engage with Pujiang’s unique cultural heritage through various immersive activities, connecting with local traditions and artistry.